dajhub/dajhub/_posts/2021-02-28-jekyll-in-arch.md

 tags: linux
 ---

-[Jekyll](https://jekyllrb.com/) is a static open source site generator which I've use for a while in conjunction with free hosting on [GitHub](https://github.com/).
+[Jekyll](https://jekyllrb.com/) is a static open source site generator which I've used for a while in conjunction with free hosting on [GitHub](https://github.com/).
 It's a great combination for hosting a free site/blog.
 The instructions on the Jekyll site make it easy to install.
 I've used the Jekyll instructions to install it on both Fedora and Ubuntu with few problems.
 However, the set-up was a little more problematic.
 These are the steps I went through to install Jekyll on Arch.

 1. Install the [Jekyll prerequisites](https://jekyllrb.com/docs/installation/other-linux/#archlinux) using your terminal: